-Nothing Ear 1 vs Apple AirPods Pro
+Nothing Ear 1 vs Apple AirPods Pro (1st generation)

-Nothing appears to have taken some inspiration from the Apple AirPods Pro in the design department, with a very similar feel and shape.
+Nothing appears to have taken some inspiration from the Apple AirPods Pro (1st generation) in the design department, with a very similar feel and shape.
 In your ears, it’s almost impossible to tell the headsets apart.
-At only 4.7g, each Nothing Ear 1 earbud is slightly lighter than the 5.4g AirPods Pro earbuds, though both are so comfortable you’ll probably forget you’re wearing any earbuds at all.
+At only 4.7g, each Nothing Ear 1 earbud is slightly lighter than the 5.4g AirPods Pro (1st generation) earbuds, though both are so comfortable you’ll probably forget you’re wearing any earbuds at all.

-Both the Nothing Ear 1 and AirPods Pro feature onboard touch controls, but the execution varies.
+Both the Nothing Ear 1 and AirPods Pro (1st generation) feature onboard touch controls, but the execution varies.
 With the Nothing Ear 1, you can control playback via a sequence of taps or swipes on the earbud.
 Double or triple-tapping controls music playback and answering calls, while swiping up or down on the stem controls volume.
 You can adjust some of the onboard controls from within the companion app (iOS/Android), so you can trigger ANC or go back to the previous song directly from the earbuds if you so choose.

-The AirPods Pro features pressure-sensitive stems for increased control over playback.
-The squeezing action limits the possibility of accidental taps, though unfortunately there is no way to control playback volume from the earbuds (for that, you can talk to Siri or use your phone).
+The AirPods Pro (1st generation) features pressure-sensitive stems for increased control over playback.
+The squeezing action limits the possibility of accidental taps, though unfortunately, there is no way to control playback volume from the earbuds (for that, you can talk to Siri or use your phone).
 You can also adjust some of the onboard controls from within the settings on your Apple device, such as the option to launch Siri or activate ANC with a triple-press.

-You'll need an Apple device to get the most from the AirPods Pro
+You'll need an Apple device to get the most from the AirPods Pro (1st generation)

 In-ear detection is available in both earbuds.
 If you so choose, music will pause when you remove an earbud from your ear, and resume when you place the earbud back.

 To get the most out of the Nothing Ear 1, you need to download the ear (1) companion app (iOS/Android).
 Through the app, you get access to features such as find my earbuds, firmware updates, and adjustments to the touch controls.
-You can also adjust the noise cancelling and transparency modes, or adjust the sound of the earbuds using the in-app equalizer.
+You can also adjust the noise canceling and transparency modes, or adjust the sound of the earbuds using the in-app equalizer.

 Bluetooth 5.2 with AAC and SBC codec support ensures the Nothing Ear 1 stays connected to pretty much any device.
 AAC is optimized for Apple devices, so you may enjoy a slightly steadier connection if you own an iPhone.
 If you experience connection issues, make sure to update to the latest firmware of the earbuds.
 Android phone owners can go a step further by forcing the SBC codec in their device’s developer options.

-Pairing the AirPods Pro is as simple as opening the charging case and waiting for the pop-up card to appear on your Apple device.
+Pairing the AirPods Pro (1st generation) is as simple as opening the charging case and waiting for the pop-up card to appear on your Apple device.
 Once connected to one of your Apple devices, it will automatically connect to every device that you’re signed in to with the same Apple ID.
-Even though there’s no Bluetooth multipoint, this still makes it really quick and easy to switch from listening on your iPhone to your Macbook.
-You can also use the AirPods Pro with a non-Apple device such as an Android phone by opening the charging case lid and pressing and holding the pairing button on the back of the case.
+Even though there’s no Bluetooth multipoint, this still makes it really quick and easy to switch from listening on your iPhone to your MacBook.
+You can also use the AirPods Pro (1st generation) with a non-Apple device such as an Android phone by opening the charging case lid and pressing and holding the pairing button on the back of the case.